 I am a parent, attorney and advocate in Nashville, Tennessee.
 I and my middle school daughter both have dyslexia.
 During the 2015 legislative session I was an advocate to help pass the much needed Dyslexia Legislation and was proud to participate in the 2016 Bill Signing.
 I was recently named as the Massey-Sexton Dyslexia Advocate of 2018 by the TNIDA.
 I now serve on the Decoding Dyslexia TN Leadership Team and serve on the TN Department of Education’s Dyslexia Advisory Council.
 I have been a presenter for the past two years at the Tennessee Association for Assistive Technology annual conferences.
 I also do frequent speaking engagements around Middle Tennessee on the topic of dyslexia and spend lots of time in one-on-one meetings with families negotiating dyslexia in public schools.
 My family’s dyslexia story has been featured in several articles, including Mindshift’s October 15, 2015 article “Why Recognizing Dyslexia at School Can be Difficult.”

 Outside of my dyslexia work, I champion public schools.
-I served for two years as President of the PTO of Eakin Elementary School and now do Tours and Social Media work for the PTSO of my daughters’ beloved middle school, West End Middle.
+I served for two years as President of the PTO of Eakin Elementary School and one year as PTSO president of my daughters’ beloved middle school, West End Middle.
+Now I do Tours and Social Media work for West End Middle.
 My favorite part of my work in public schools is mentoring students.
-I have been mentoring a 6th grade boy since he was in 2nd grade and have advocated for him to get an individualized education plan for his dyslexia and other disabilities.
-I also have mentored a 5th grade girl since she was in 3rd grade and have followed her through the foster care system to several different schools to spend time reading with her each week.
-I dedicates time to these students each week and deeply enjoy the bond I have developed with both of these wonderful children.
+I have been mentoring a 8th grade boy since he was in 2nd grade and have advocated for him to get an individualized education plan for his dyslexia and other disabilities.
+I also mentored a young girl for three years, following her through the foster care system to several different schools to spend time reading with her each week.
+She moved away in 2017 and I miss her still.

 In addition to my advocacy work, I am also is a contributor to The Mighty Site, where I have several stories published on topics including being a bereaved parent.